 Step 1.
 Determine whether you own the house outright or still have a mortgage

 In some states, if you have a mortgage you may not be able to offer owner financing (but you can in other states).
 So the first step is to determine whether you have a mortgage or not.
-If you own your home free-and-clear, owner financing might be a great option.

 Step 2.
 Talk to a real estate attorney for help in crafting an agreement

 With seller financing, you are essentially acting like a bank.
 The buyer will pay you a down payment and then pay you regular monthly payments until the house is paid off.
 Then it becomes their house.
 So make sure you talk to a real estate attorney to ensure that you are protected and obeying all federal, local, and state laws while also protecting yourself!
 (If you need the name of a good real estate attorney, get in touch with us and we can make an introduction.)

 Step 3.
 Market your house online and offline